-Stilton, the Village that Gave the Cheese its Name:
+Stilton, the Village that Gave the Famous English Cheese its Name:

-Today the reputation of the Stilton cheese brand has far outpaced that of the village from where the cheese first came.
+Today the reputation of the cheese brand far outpaces that of the village from where the cheese first came.
 This King of English Cheeses is much loved by cheese connoisseurs around the world and enjoys an international reputation as a premier blue-veined cheese.

 Stilton’s Ancient History